24-cell: Quaternionic interpretation

-When interpreted as the quaternions, (Note: In four-dimensional Euclidean geometry, a quaternion is simply a (w, x, y, z) Cartesian coordinate.
-Hamilton did not see them as such when he discovered the quaternions.
-Schläfli would be the first to consider four-dimensional Euclidean space, publishing his discovery of the regular polyschemes in 1852, but Hamilton would never be influenced by that work, which remained obscure into the 20th century.
-Hamilton found the quaternions when he realized that a fourth dimension, in some sense, would be necessary in order to model rotations in three-dimensional space.
-Although he described a quaternion as an ordered four-element multiple of real numbers, the quaternions were for him an extension of the complex numbers, not a Euclidean space of four dimensions.) the F_{4} root lattice (which is the integral span of the vertices of the 24-cell) is closed under multiplication and is therefore a ring.
+When interpreted as the quaternions, the F_{4} root lattice (which is the integral span of the vertices of the 24-cell) is closed under multiplication and is therefore a ring.
 This is the ring of Hurwitz integral quaternions.
 The vertices of the 24-cell form the group of units (i.e. the group of invertible elements) in the Hurwitz quaternion ring (this group is also known as the binary tetrahedral group).
 The vertices of the 24-cell are precisely the 24 Hurwitz quaternions with norm squared 1, and the vertices of the dual 24-cell are those with norm squared 2.
 The D_{4} root lattice is the dual of the F_{4} and is given by the subring of Hurwitz quaternions with even norm squared.

 Viewed as the 24 unit Hurwitz quaternions, the unit radius coordinates of the 24-cell represent (in antipodal pairs) the 12 rotations of a regular tetrahedron.

 Vertices of other convex regular 4-polytopes also form multiplicative groups of quaternions, but few of them generate a root lattice.